Naruto Tier List: All Canon Arcs Ranked

 Despite watching the fight several times, this death affected me because Jiraiya wasn’t revived utilizing Edo Tensei.
 He was the godfather of Naruto.
 Jiraiya’s relationship with Naruto lasted far longer than other characters at the time of his passing, greatly influencing the character’s development.
 Although Iruka and Kakashi had served as Naruto’s instructors, Jiraiya and Naruto shared a unique relationship.

 This arc completely messed me up because Jiraiya was my favorite character at this time of the story.
 I remember seeing this episode, and I was like, no, Kishimoto will let him die for the Naruto character’s development.
-But we all know what happened, so I will place it in the S tier of the Naruto tier list.
+But we all know what happened, so I will place him it the S tier of the Naruto Tier list.

 A Tier